 We hope you find the information useful and if you do, please feel free to share it.

-Trichotillomania, thankfully, is known by a much easier name; hair pulling.
-It is a long-term, chronic condition whereby people have the urge to pull out the strands of hair on their head, arms, legs, pubic area or even eyelashes.
+Trichotillomania is a long-term, chronic condition whereby people have the urge to pull out the strands of hair on their head, arms (and pits), legs, pubic area or even eyelashes.